 Students that are identified as at risk for developing latent tuberculosis (TB) will be counseled and educated about positive PPD skin tests, symptoms of active TB, and how the illness could impact their personal wellbeing.
 They will be educated on the social and global impact tuberculosis has and the importance of treating latent TB as well as the potential side effects of treatment medication.
 Visit the Centers for Disease Control and Prevention for comprehensive information on tuberculosis.

 Students will be educated on the appropriate use of antibiotics and why they are not used to treat viral infections.
 In addition they will learn that when not used correctly, antibiotics can actually be harmful to your health and can result in antibiotic resistance to infections.
 They are taught that when you have a virus, antibiotics will not make you feel better or feel better faster.
 Visit the CDC website for more information.

 Students in the Boston College community will be aware of the location and hours of operation of University Health Services (UHS).
 Students will be educated about the different specialty areas of service available at the Primary Care Center.

-Students identified as having high risk alcohol behavior receive brief counseling to understand risks associated with personal drinking habits, educated on safer strategies to reduce risk and referred for additional counseling if warranted.
+Students identified as having high-risk alcohol behavior receive brief counseling to understand the dangers associated with personal drinking habits, education on safer strategies to reduce risk, and a referral for additional counseling if warranted.